lcthomas/eng682s19/schedule.md

 ### Readings
 * Nan Z. Da, "The Computational Case against Computational Literary Studies," _Critical Inquiry_ 45 (Spring 2019) (B)
 * Also read/scan the Appendix, especially section 9, "Suggested Guidelines for Reviewing CLS Manuscripts," pg 25 (B)
+    * This is in our course Box folder as a zip file, titled "Da - Appendix.zip."
+Download the zip file and unzip to read.

 ### In class
 * Catch-up, review, discussion of concepts important to final papers